palewire/refinitiv-data-python-cookbook/docs/src/index.md

 ## What this is

-This collection will teach you how to use the [`refinitiv-data`](https://pypi.org/project/refinitiv-data/) Python library to:

-* Create an application key and connect to the Refinitiv Data Library
+This collection will show you how to use the [`refinitiv-data`](https://pypi.org/project/refinitiv-data/) Python library to create an application key and retrieve data on markets, companies and macroeconomics.
-* Retrieve market data tracking stocks, bonds and commodities
-* Retrieve data about companies, including their financial performance
-* Retrieve macroeconomic data about countries around the world
-* Retrieve data in different time intervals
-* Customize your data retrieval with filter expressions

 ## Who can use it

 This cookbook is free.
-All it requires is a Refinitiv Eikon account with access to the company's private data services.
+All it requires is a [Refinitiv Eikon](https://eikon.refinitiv.com/) account with access to the company's [private data services](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api).

 ## Table of contents